jonathanlin0/ai/README.md

 ## LSTM

 ### `lstm.py`
 Implemented an LSTM with 2 fc connected layers at thje end.
 Didn't achieve any results better than the RNN implementation.
+Tried a few different parameters.
+Reached the same maximum accuracy of 86.64%.